outerbounds/metaflow-card-notebook/README.md

 # Examples

-We provide several examples of flows with notebook cards in [examples/](examples/)
+We provide several examples of flows that contain the notebook card in [examples/](examples/).